dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/odbc/linux.md

 ## Step 3: Configuring with unixODBC

-The `unixodbc_setup.sh` script aids the configuration of the DuckDB ODBC Driver.
+The `unixodbc_setup.sh` script aids the configuration of the DataMiner ODBC Driver.
 It is based on the unixODBC package that provides some commands to handle the ODBC setup and test like `odbcinst` and `isql`.

-In a terminal window, change to the `duckdb_odbc` permanent directory, and run the following commands with level options `-u` or `-s` either to configure DuckDB ODBC.
+In a terminal window, change to the `duckdb_odbc` permanent directory, and run the following commands with level options `-u` or `-s` either to configure DataMiner ODBC.

 ### User-Level ODBC Setup (**-u**)